• Home

 Unlike Goldendale and Klickitat County – Flagstaff Arizona, the first International Dark Sky Community, and surrounding Coconino County, strive for and have earnestly implemented quality outdoor lighting ordinances for the protection of the night sky of their historic Lowell Observatory.

-In early 2018 the IDA offered the Goldendale Mayor Mike Canon direct assistance to pursue an International Dark Sky Community status to replace the Goldendale Observatory State Park's forfeited International Dark Sky Park designation.
+In early 2018 the IDA offered Goldendale Mayor Mike Canon direct open-ended assistance at no cost to pursue an International Dark Sky Community status to replace the Goldendale Observatory State Park's forfeited International Dark Sky Park designation.
+There could be no better assistance or expertise to achieve such a designation:

-Using his customary hyperbole, Carpenter wrote: “New area parks management are working closely with the IDA, local businesses, and community leaders to apply for an IDA status which acknowledges the darkness of the site but does not require parks staff to behave in an activist or legislative capacity.”
+Fitting right in and using his customary hyperbole, Washington State Parks Goldendale Observatory Director Carpenter wrote: “New area parks management are working closely with the IDA, local businesses, and community leaders to apply for an IDA status which acknowledges the darkness of the site but does not require parks staff to behave in an activist or legislative capacity.”
 Emphasis added.

-It's not surprising that the "new" Washington State Parks area manager Jill Sprance (who replaced Pratt and has some biolgical science acumen, similarly appears to have no astronomy related background, education, or expertise) and Carpenter would engage with and endorse this make-believe Chamber of Commerce effort.
+Given her naïveté and lack of familiarity with the players and issues it's not surprising that the "new" Washington State Parks area manager Jill Sprance (who replaced Pratt and has some biological science acumen, but similarly appears to have no astronomy related background, education, or expertise) would be duped by Carpenter into engaging with and participate in this fraudulent Goldendale/Peck/Chamber of Commerce Dark Sky Community "effort."

-IDA Dark Sky Program personnel in Tucson, Arizona, denied they had any involvement or consultation with this effort - which would be obvious to anyone familiar with the IDA Dark Sky Community application procedures or requirements.
+IDA Dark Sky Program personnel headquartered in Tucson, Arizona, denied they had any involvement or consultation with this effort - which would be obvious to ANYONE familiar with the IDA Dark Sky Community application processes or requirements.

-• In order to meet a provisional status as an International Dark Sky Community, Goldendale would have had to submit an application that included a thorough inventory and incorporated a detailed plan to bring into compliance 90% of all of the accumulated non-dark-sky compliant outdoor lighting in the City of Goldendale within 5 years’ time.
-No such inventory was attempted, let alone submitted.
+- In order to meet a provisional status as an International Dark Sky Community, Goldendale would have had to submit an application that included a thorough inventory and incorporated a detailed plan to bring into compliance 90% of all of the accumulated non-dark-sky compliant outdoor lighting in the City of Goldendale within 5 years’ time.
+No such inventory was attempted, let alone submitted, and therefore the application obviously included no plan for bringing decades of non-compliant lighting into compliance with modern standards.

-• The application would have to show the adoption of an "effective and enforced" lighting ordinance which included regulating the color temperature values of outdoor lighting, establishing night sky friendly total lumen values per a given area, and limiting the brightness of illuminated outdoor signs – all standard and customary lighting ordinance features which were deliberately removed from the draft Goldendale lighting code revision in 2017 at the behest of local business and political operatives.
+- The application would have had to show the adoption of an "effective and enforced" lighting ordinance which included regulating the color temperature values of outdoor lighting, establishing night sky friendly total lumen values per area, and limiting the brightness of illuminated outdoor signs – all of which are Dark Sky Community lighting ordinance requirements which were deliberately removed from the draft Goldendale lighting code revision in 2017 after intervention from Goldendale native and anti-regulatory State Representative Gina Mosbrucker and local business operatives - and without objection by Peck for the Chamber of Commerce, or Washington State Parks.

-"Frankly, as proposed the Provisional IDSC for Goldendale, WA has absolutely no chance of being approved by the DSPC [Dark Sky Places Committee]... it appears the City fundamentally misunderstands the IDSC certification process at this time."
-IDA Dark Sky Places Program Manager Adam Dalton, May 2020; emphasis added.
+"Frankly, as proposed the Provisional IDSC for Goldendale, WA has absolutely no chance of being approved by the DSPC [Dark Sky Places Committee]... it appears the City fundamentally misunderstands the IDSC [International Dark Sky Community] certification process at this time."
+IDA Dark Sky Places Program Manager Adam Dalton, May 2020; emphasis added:

 The Goldendale Chamber of Commerce, acting as a proxy for the City of Goldendale, and "working closely" with its "partner" Washington State Parks, did not misunderstand anything.